 Before July 1, 2020, non-traditional down payment sources, such as personal loans, were allowed for mortgages with a down payment of 5% to 10%, provided that the borrower had a minimum credit score of 650.

-These costs all make up the gross debt service ratio (GDS).
+These costs (excluding half of the condo fee) all make up the housing costs.
+Gross debt service ratio (GDS) is housing costs divided by income.
 In this case, the GDS will be:

 The TDS ratio will be:

-These new CMHC rules will mean that more homebuyers will be able to qualify for CMHC mortgage insurance, and that they may qualify for a larger mortgage amount.
+The 2021 CMHC rule changes allowed for more homebuyers to qualify for CMHC mortgage insurance, and that they may qualify for a larger mortgage amount.

 For example, let’s say that your annual gross income is $100,000, and you currently have no housing costs, property taxes, or other costs.
 With the previous GDS ratio of 35%, you will be able to qualify for a mortgage with a monthly mortgage payment of up to $2,917 per month.